reqshark/ngAnimate.js/README.md

 </div>
 ```
 Both CSS3 animations and transitions can be used together and the animate service will figure out the correct duration and delay timing.

 Upon DOM mutation, the event class is added first (something like `ng-enter`), then the browser prepares itself to add
 the active class (in this case `ng-enter-active`) which then triggers the animation.
-The animation module will automatically
-detect the CSS code to determine when the animation ends.
-Once the animation is over then both CSS classes will be
+The animation module will automatically detect the CSS code to determine when the animation ends.

-removed from the DOM.
-If a browser does not support CSS transitions or CSS animations then the animation will start and end
-immediately resulting in a DOM element that is at its final state.
-This final state is when the DOM element
-has no CSS transition/animation classes applied to it.
+Once the animation is over then both CSS classes will beremoved from the DOM.
+If a browser does not support CSS transitions or CSS animations then the animation will start and end immediately resulting in a DOM element that is at its final state.
+This final state is when the DOM element has no CSS transition/animation classes applied to it.

 ### Structural transition animations

-Structural transitions (such as enter, leave and move) will always apply a `0s none` transition
-value to force the browser into rendering the styles defined in the setup (.ng-enter, .ng-leave
-or .ng-move) class.
-This means that any active transition animations operating on the element
-will be cut off to make way for the enter, leave or move animation.
+Structural transitions (such as enter, leave and move) will always apply a `0s none` transition value to force the browser into rendering the styles defined in the setup (`.ng-enter`, `.ng-leave` or `.ng-move`) class.
+This means that any active transition animations operating on the element will be cut off to make way for the enter, leave or move animation.

 ### Class-based transition animations

-Class-based transitions refer to transition animations that are triggered when a CSS class is
-added to or removed from the element (via `$animate.addClass`, `$animate.removeClass`,
-`$animate.setClass`, or by directives such as `ngClass`, `ngModel` and `form`).
+Class-based transitions refer to transition animations that are triggered when a CSS class isadded to or removed from the element (via `$animate.addClass`, `$animate.removeClass`,`$animate.setClass`, or by directives such as `ngClass`, `ngModel` and `form`).

-They are different when compared to structural animations since they **do not cancel existing
-animations** nor do they **block successive transitions** from rendering on the same element.
+They are different when compared to structural animations since they **do not cancel existing animations** nor do they **block successive transitions** from rendering on the same element.

 This distinction allows for **multiple class-based transitions** to be performed on the same element.

-In addition to ngAnimate supporting the default (natural) functionality of class-based transition
-animations, ngAnimate also decorates the element with starting and ending CSS classes to aid the
-developer in further styling the element throughout the transition animation.
-Earlier versions
+In addition to ngAnimate supporting the default (natural) functionality of class-based transition animations, ngAnimate also decorates the element with starting and ending CSS classes to aid the developer in further styling the element throughout the transition animation.

-of ngAnimate may have caused natural CSS transitions to break and not render properly due to
-$animate temporarily blocking transitions using `0s none` in order to allow the setup CSS class
-(the `-add` or `-remove` class) to be applied without triggering an animation.
-However, as of
+Earlier versions of ngAnimate may have caused natural CSS transitions to break and not render properly due to $animate temporarily blocking transitions using `0s none` in order to allow the setup CSS class (the `-add` or `-remove` class) to be applied without triggering an animation.

-**version 1.3**, this workaround has been removed with ngAnimate and all non-ngAnimate CSS
-class transitions are compatible with ngAnimate.
+However, as of **version 1.3**, this workaround has been removed with ngAnimate and all non-ngAnimate CSS class transitions are compatible with ngAnimate.

 There is, however, one special case when dealing with class-based transitions in ngAnimate.
-When rendering class-based transitions that make use of the setup and active CSS classes
-(e.g. `.fade-add` and `.fade-add-active` for when `.fade` is added) be sure to define
-the transition value **on the active CSS class** and not the setup class.
+When rendering class-based transitions that make use of the setup and active CSS classes (e.g. `.fade-add` and `.fade-add-active` for when `.fade` is added) be sure to define the transition value **on the active CSS class** and not the setup class.
 ```css
 .fade-add {
   /&#42; remember to place a 0s transition here